openopt/chop/README.md

 ## Citing

-If this software is useful to your research, please consider citing
+If this software is useful to your research, please consider citing it as
 ```
 @article{chop,
   author       = {Geoffrey Negiar, Fabian Pedregosa},